SparkPost/pizza-bot/README.md

 ### Looping Over Arrays In Messages With Mustache

 Let's say you have an array of store addresses and you added that as a variable named `stores` to your conversation.
-To print each store address on it's own line, you could do something like this:
+To print each store address on its own line, you could do something like this:

 ```js
   convo.addMessage(`Here are some nearby pizza stores: {{#vars.stores}}\r\n{{.}} {{/vars.stores}}`, `list-stores`)
 ```

 `{{#vars.stores}} ... {{/vars.stores}}` is mustache syntax to iterate over each entry in the `stores` array.
-That `\r\n` will be interpreted by Slack as a new line character `{{.}}` is mustache syntax to print the current entry in the `stores` array.
+That `\r\n` will be interpreted by Slack as a new line character.
+`{{.}}` is mustache syntax to print the current entry in the `stores` array.
 This works if `stores` is an array of Strings.
 If we had an array of objects, you could use the property name in the mustache template, something like `{{address}}`.